 Starting Out: King 1000/6000 Waterstone, #09C31, $37.99, and Honing Guide, #03A21, $14.99

-An affordable way to sharpen chisels and plane irons.
-Use the 1000x side to remove small nicks and establish a bevel, and then use the 6000x side to hone a razor-sharp edge.
+Here’s an affordable way to sharpen chisels and plane irons.
+Use the 1000x side to remove small nicks and establish a bevel and then use the 6000x side to hone a razor-sharp edge.
 The honing guide takes the hassle out of holding chisels and irons at the constant angle.
-Simply clamp the blade or iron into the jig, and then wheel the jig over the stone.
+Simply clamp the blade or iron into the jig and then wheel the jig over the stone.

 Stocking Stuffer: Granite Surface Plate, #144838 $34.99